Serabass/laravel5-package-boilerplate/README.md

 Also you can generate new YAML document (based on registered routes in app) with `$ php artisan yaroute:generate`.
-It will be printed to stdout and you can pipe it to needed file, e.g.:
+It will be printed to stdout so you can pipe it to needed file, e.g.:

 `$ php artisan yaroute:generate > routes/api.yaml`